MelanieCrissey/old-melaniecrissey.com/source/blog/beta.markdown

 --

 I'm still curious to learn more about Springsled and I hope I'll love their product.
-We'll see how it goes tomorrow when they send me a login to their product. :)
+We'll see how it goes tomorrow if they send me a link to login.